Hritikraj8804/KodeKloud_Engineer/Linux_2/03_Linux_Collaborative_Directories.md

 Set the permissions of the directory to read, write, and execute for the user and group owners: `sudo chmod ug+rwx /sysops/data`

 Restrict access to others: `sudo chmod o-rwx /sysops/data`

+To verify the ownership of the directory: `ls -ld /sysops/data`